Apollon77/daikin-control/README_updated.md

 HOT   | 10-31
 COLD  | 18-33

+In mode 2 (DEHUMDIFICATOR) the temperature will be set to "M" by the device.
+In mode 6 (FAN) the temperature will be set to "--" by the device.

-device memorize last target temp state for each mode under dft* (dft1,dft2...) parameters.
+The device memorize last target temp state for each mode under dft* (dft1,dft2...) parameters.
 You can't set directly these.

 ####Fan rate
 param name : **f_rate**